-I'm Shaun and I lead our experience strategy and service design practice at Cantina.
+I'm Shaun and I lead our Research and Design Strategy practice at Cantina.

 Before pursuing a career in design, I received my master’s in history.
 History and Design Thinking are curiously similar.
 Both involve evidence, interpretation, and narrative.
 In the case of history, it’s to reconstitute the past.
 In Design Thinking, it’s to create a new future.
 Same ingredients, different directions.
 Alan Kay said that the best way to predict the future is to invent it—experience strategy & service design help our clients do just that.